Our own off grid passive solar prefab house from Green Cabin Kits's sister site, Green Modern Kits. |

 BUT you have to understand comparing apples to apples, and oranges to oranges, if you want your organic fruit salad financial numbers to match!

-Boy do I appreciate SIP's energy efficiency
+Boy do I appreciate SIP's energy efficiency in extreme temperatures! |

 That is why we sell our prefab house kit package as not just the design documents, but design documents hand in hand with SIP, so that you *know* your home will be evenly, consistently, and guaranteed at a good R value, with proven structural integrity.